Trinitysudo/Cerberus/README.md

 [![GitHub repo size](https://img.shields.io/github/repo-size/[YourGitHubUsername]/CerberusMalware?style=flat-square)](https://github.com/[YourGitHubUsername]/CerberusMalware)
 -->

-**Cerberus Builder** is a Python (v3.9+) GUI application built with PyQt6, designed for internal IT departments and security professionals.
-It allows for the creation of customized Windows information-gathering payloads.
-These standalone executable payloads, when run on a target Windows system, collect a range of general system information and securely transmit it as a formatted embed message to a pre-configured Discord webhook URL.
-The project emphasizes ease of use through its intuitive graphical interface, payload customization options, and an asynchronous build process to maintain GUI responsiveness.
+**Cerberus Builder** is a Python (v3.9+) GUI application built with PyQt6, designed for R.A.T (Remote Accese Tool) , made for proof of concept and to be the best not malcious i  am not responsibile for what you do what so ever with this and if you sell it i will slime you out (no kizzy)

 ## ✨ Core Features & Capabilities